-The following requirements must be met when metering transformers are located within the high voltage switchgear cubicle:-
+The following requirements shall be met when metering transformers are located within the high voltage switchgear cubicle:

-• The metering transformers must be mounted within a HV chamber which is able to be placed under the Meter Providers seals.
-The HV chamber design must be approved by the Meter Provider prior to purchase and construction.
+- The metering transformers shall be mounted within a HV metering chamber which is able to be placed under the Metering Provider seals.
+The HV CT's, VT's and chamber design shall be approved by the Metering Coordinator prior to purchase and construction. - The layout of the transformer shall be such that identification of transformer polarities can be readily established, and such that there is ready access to the secondary terminals of all transformers for routine testing. - No other devices apart from metering equipment (with the exception of anticondensate heaters) shall be located within the HV metering chamber. - CTs to be installed with P1 facing the network and P2 facing the customer. - The voltage transformers shall be permanently mounted within the HV metering chamber. - Where there are secondary terminals on metering transformers shall be accessible. - The secondary windings of the Voltage Transformers shall be fused at the metering marshalling point (MMP) if the MMP is located within 3 route metres from the VT terminals.
+If the MMP is located greater than 3 route metres away from the VT terminals, then an additional set of fuses shall be installed at the metering terminal point (MTP) located adjacent to the VT CT chamber.
+HRC off set links to AS 60269 Series and equipped with 32 ampere fuse cartridges shall be installed within the MTP.
+All potential fuses should be installed to allow for cascading discrimination.
+Fuse sizes are to be as follows: - Metering Terminal Point (optional) 32 A - Metering Marshalling Point 10 A - Metering Panel Potential Fuse 6 A

-- The layout of the transformer will be such that identification of transformer polarities can be readily established, and such that there is ready access to the secondary terminals of all transformers. - No other devices apart from metering equipment (with the exception of anticondensate heaters) shall be located within the HV chamber. - The voltage transformers will be permanently mounted within the metering HV chamber. - The secondary terminals of the metering transformers must be easily accessible. - The secondary windings of the voltage transformers shall be protected by HRC off set links to AS2005 and equipped with 10 ampere fuse cartridges, located within the test marshalling point. - The white phase secondary winding of the voltage transformer, which is earthed, must not be fused.
-Refer Figure 9.13-A. - The metering transformers shall be installed on the supply side of the Main Incoming Circuit Breaker.
-Provision for Customer switching or isolation prior to the metering transformers is not permitted. - Secondary wiring from the current transformers test marshalling point to the meter position shall be hard wired. - Provision shall be made within the HV chamber for the application of safety earths to all high voltage conductors, to facilitate safe work on the metering transformers. - The current and voltage transformers shall be completely encapsulated with the secondary terminal box part of the resin body of the transformer.
+- The metering transformers shall be installed on the supply side of the Main Incoming Circuit Breaker.
+Provision for Customer switching or isolation prior to the metering transformers is not permitted. - Secondary wiring from the current transformers metering terminal point shall be continuous.
+Continuous means not switched or run via other electrical equipment. - Secondary wiring from the metering terminal point to the metering marshalling point shall be continuous.
+Continuous means not switched or run via other electrical equipment. - Provision shall be made within the HV chamber for the application of safety earths to all high voltage conductors, to facilitate safe work on the metering transformers. - The current and voltage transformers shall conform to the AEMO Metrology Procedure Part A. - For 3 phase 3 wire metering the white phase secondary winding of the voltage transformer, which is earthed, shall not be fused.
+Refer Figure 9.13-A.

-9.13.3.4 Supplied From an Underground Cable
+9.13.3.4 Supplied from an Underground Cable

-(a) Located Outdoors
+(a Located Outdoors

 Metering transformers shall be installed within an enclosure mounted on a concrete pad supplied and installed by the Customer.
+Locking facilities suitable for padlocks (10 mm hasp) shall be provided for securing of the metering transformer enclosure.

-(b) Located Indoors
+(b Located Indoors